NinaGilshteyn/New.LLM.Command-MicrobialAnalysis/README.md

 This project runs a basic microbiome diversity analysis comparing two groups: **Healthy** and **Antibiotic-treated** samples.
 It produces a three-panel figure covering community composition, alpha diversity, and beta diversity.

-The current version uses synthetic data generated for learning and development purposes.
-Future versions will incorporate real experimental data.
+The current example uses synthetic data generated for learning and development purposes but this claude skill can be used on real data.

 ## Output